hy1984427/BDD-with-PageObject/UseBDDInTheRealWorld/ExtractTheStepOfOpeningTheFirstBookIntoAMethod.md

-# Abstract the step of opening the first book into a method openTheFirstItemInSearchResult
+# Extract the step of opening the first book into a method openTheFirstItemInSearchResult

 Let's package the step of opening the first book into a method `openTheFirstItemInSearchResult` in "buy_book.rb".
 An it should look like: